Curry, Warriors rally past Grizzlies 101-98 for 3-1 lead

 Curry sported special edition pair of orange Curry 9 Flow sneakers with colorful decorations to honor the late TNT broadcaster Craig Sager and his impact on the NBA.

 Curry will autograph the shoes for auction on Wednesday on the NBA auction website with all proceeds going to the SagerStrong Foundation.
-The two-time MVP changed to lavender-colored sneakers in the second half.
+The two-time MVP changed to lavender-colored shoes during the second half.

 TIP-INS